endash/endash.github.io/_posts/2016-01-30-when-agile-isnt.markdown

 ## The Unending Marathon

-For me the most important tenet of Agile is "release early, and release often."
+For me, the most important tenet of Agile is "release early, and release often."
 This is the distillation and union of three simple ideas: the minimum viable product, the sprint, and producing "usable software".

 The "MVP" can mean a lot of things to different people—there's a graphic out there somewhere ridiculing the idea that the MVP for an automobile is a push scooter, rather than, for instance, a bare chasis with 4 wheels and an engine.
 Whatever actual form it takes, in order to be meaningful it has to be two things: (1) Comprised mostly or entirely of code and features that will continue to be relevant for the entire remaining development process and (2) A fairly small fraction of the entire development process.
 Simply put: you need both something *small* and something you can build *around*.